alwaysbegrowing/calendar/README.md

 6. De-select the option to publish the app on the Zoom App Marketplace.
 7. Click "Create".
 8. Now copy the Client ID and Client Secret to your .env file into the `ZOOM_CLIENT_ID` and `ZOOM_CLIENT_SECRET` fields.
-9. Set the Redirect URL for OAuth `<Cal.com URL>/api/integrations/zoomvideo/callback` replacing Cal.com URL with the URI at which your application runs.
+9. Set the Redirect URL for OAuth `<app.abg.garden URL>/api/integrations/zoomvideo/callback` replacing app.abg.garden URL with the URI at which your application runs.
 10. Also add the redirect URL given above as a allow list URL and enable "Subdomain check".
 Make sure, it says "saved" below the form.
 11. You don't need to provide basic information about your app.
 Instead click at "Scopes" and then at "+ Add Scopes".
 On the left, click the category "Meeting" and check the scope `meeting:write`.
 12. Click "Done".
 13. You're good to go.
-Now you can easily add your Zoom integration in the Cal.com settings.
+Now you can easily add your Zoom integration in the app.abg.garden settings.

 ### Obtaining Daily API Credentials